-We will encourage increased participation amongst the young – and especially amongst teenage girls and other underrepresented groups – by encouraging public broadcasters to devote a greater percentage of broadcast time to women’s sport, especially coverage of our national women’s rugby and soccer teams.
+We would encourage increased participation amongst the young – and especially amongst teenage girls and other underrepresented groups – by encouraging public broadcasters to devote a greater percentage of broadcast time to women’s sport, especially coverage of our national women’s rugby and soccer teams.

-We will investigate the potential for an Olympic size swimming pool to serve north Wales.
+We would investigate the potential for an Olympic size swimming pool to serve north Wales.
 At present talented swimmers from the north who are picked to represent Wales have to travel to Manchester, Liverpool, Swansea, or Cardiff to train.

-We will bid to bring the Tour de France to Wales, for both men and women, and work with sports associations and the tourist industry to identify other opportunities for Wales to act as host for other international events.
+We would bid to bring the Tour de France to Wales, for both men and women, and work with sports associations and the tourist industry to identify other opportunities for Wales to act as host for other international events.